kristifidani/map_reduce_data_processing/README.md

 1. **Task Description**

-   Objective: Classify unknown Iris species using k-nearest neighbors (KNN) algorithm (K=15).
-Measure distances with Euclidean distance.
+   - Goal: Classify unknown Iris species using the k-nearest neighbors (KNN) algorithm (K=15).
+   - Measure distances with Euclidean distance.
 Output: Id of unknown species and its predicted classification.

 1. **Dependencies**